-The school office hours are 8:00 a.m.- 4:00 p.m.
-The first bell will ring at 8:30 a.m. and students will need to be in their home base class by 8:30 a.m.
+The school office hours are 8:00 a.m. - 4:30 p.m.
+The first bell will ring at 8:30 a.m. and students will need to be in their classroom by 8:35 a.m.
 Afternoon dismissal is at 3:35 p.m., every day except on certain Wednesdays.
 Students are dismissed at 1:35 p.m. on early release Wednesdays.
 Students must go directly home after dismissal unless they are involved in a special after-school activity.
-If you require supervision for your child before or after school, please contact Community Education for Child Care information.
+If you require supervision for your child before or after school, please contact Community Education for Child Care information at 517-699-3411.